 Restroom needs should not limit people from living their lives as they desire.

-A year ago RestroomMap.com was created to identify where accessible restrooms are in public.
+Three years ago RestroomMap.com was created to identify where accessible restrooms are in public.
 This interactive map of gender neutral and family restrooms throughout the country is currently online and has over 400 restrooms marked.
 This year our goal is to turn the Restroom Map into a user-friendly app.
-We have submitted a grant proposal to the University of Missouri.
-Our hope is to work with their College of Engineering to create the app.
+We have been working with the College of Engineering at the University of Missouri to create the app.
 In the meantime, please submit locations of accessible restrooms near you on RestroomMap.com.